Kornelia Grosicka

-Kornelia Grosicka (born 23 June 1999) is a Polish professional footballer who plays as a midfielder.
+Kornelia Grosicka (born 23 June 1999) is a Polish professional footballer who plays as a winger or forward for I liga club Legia Warsaw.

 Career

-She has played 149 matches scoring 37 goals in the Ekstraliga.
-She started her career at Błękitni Stargard in 2011, winning promotion to the top flight in 2016, aged 17, in an unbeated season for the club.
-Grosicka moved to Olimpia Szczecin in 2017, becoming a leading player at the club.
+Grosicka started her career at Błękitni Stargard in 2011, winning promotion to the top flight in 2016, aged 17, in an unbeaten season for the club.
+She moved to Olimpia Szczecin in 2017, becoming a leading player at the club.
+She made 149 Ekstraliga appearances for Olimpia, scoring 37 goals.

+In 2021, Grosicka joined Czarni Sosnowiec.
+With Czarni, she contributed to winning the Ekstraliga title in the 2020–21 season and secured two consecutive Polish Cup victories in the 2020–21 and 2021–22 seasons.
+She made 33 domestic league appearances, scoring four goals during this time.
+This period also saw her make one appearance in the UEFA Women's Champions League in August 2021.

+In 2023, Grosicka moved to Germany, joining SV Meppen for the 2023–24 season.
+During her time there, she primarily played as a forward, making 26 appearances and scoring seven goals in the 2.
+Bundesliga.
+She also featured for SV Meppen II.
+Her subsequent transfer to Turbine Potsdam occurred in July 2024, where she played until January 2025.
+For Turbine, she made nine appearances in the Bundesliga, though she did not score during this period.

+On 11 January 2025, Grosicka signed with Cypriot side Apollon.
+Expected to strengthen the club's offensive line, which had already scored 35 goals in 10 league matches prior to her arrival, the transfer aligned with her stated long-term career aspiration to play for a leading foreign club.

+On 18 July 2025, Grosicka returned to Poland to join second tier club Legia Warsaw.

 Style of play

 Grosicka is predominantly right-footed, and her greatest attributes are said to be pace and shot power.
 She is said to have started playing at a young age, and that her long terms plans are to be selected for the national team and to play for a leading foreign club.

 Personal life

 She is the sister of the Polish international Kamil Grosicki.